-Timeline Viewer UI is tailored for convenient work with the event timeline: It is a set of filters and diagrams that allows you to filter and visualize temporal data.
+dotTrace Viewer is a set of filters and diagrams that allows you to filter and visualize profiling data.

-- Slice and dice the data using filters (Filters, Timeline, and Call Stack can apply filtering by time, thread, or particular method).
+Snapshot analysis in dotTrace Viewer implies that you slice and dice the data using filters – Filters, Timeline / Threads, Call Stack, and others let you apply filters by time, thread, particular method, or other data.
 The result of filters' work is always a set of time intervals or point events selected by a specific condition.
 For example, you can ask the viewer to "Select all time intervals where the Main thread is running" or "Select all time intervals where MyMethod() works".

-Here we come to a couple of concepts you need to know for successful data analysis in Timeline Viewer.
+Here we come to a couple of concepts you need to know for successful data analysis in dotTrace Viewer.

-Both steps 2 and 3 are performed using the same UI controls.
-Thus, each control is used not only to set a specific filter but also to display a chunk of filtered information.
+Each UI control in dotTrace Viewer is used not only to set a specific filter but also to display a chunk of filtered information.

 For example, the Thread State filter not only allows you to apply a filter by thread state but also displays how long selected threads were in particular states.